jayalmaraz/jay-almaraz.github.io/docs/managers/configuring-your-onboarding-flow.md

 After a volunteer has an approved application, they will have a user account.
 This is displayed as the `Account Created` status on [Incoming Volunteers]().
 Every volunteer most complete their initial volunteer profile task before they are able to access the remainder of the required and extra tasks.

-Campfire uses this time to capture critical user information to put toward the applicants profile, like a contact number, and date of birth.
+Volaby uses this time to capture critical user information to put toward the applicants profile, like a contact number, and date of birth.
 Most importantly this is the stage that we ask the applicant to select a program, ensuring that your Program Managers can track the applicant as soon as possible.

-To activate checkpoint `2` simply locate the **Campfire Volunteer Profile** task on the required tasks page and flick the `Manual Review` switch off.
+To activate checkpoint `2` simply locate the **Volaby Volunteer Profile** task on the required tasks page and flick the `Manual Review` switch off.
 You should see this at the top of the list on the Volunteer Profile page in the Admin Console.

 A perfect use for this checkpoint is as an expression of interest form.
-If you need to review volunteers before allowing them to continue with the other tasks, just build your introductory questions into the **Campfire Volunteer Profile** and turn `Manual Review` off.
+If you need to review volunteers before allowing them to continue with the other tasks, just build your introductory questions into the **Volaby Volunteer Profile** and turn `Manual Review` off.

 ### 3. Volunteer Profile completion